shrehitTech/Clap_Powered_Robot/README.md

 # Clap Robot

 ## Overview
-This project is an Arduino-based robotics system designed to move a robot by listening to claps autonomously.
+This project is a clap-activated robot built with Arduino, a sound sensor, and a motor driver.
+The robot listens for loud claps and responds by moving forward or performing a pre-programmed action.

-I built this project to understand how sensors, motors, and control logic work together in real-world robotics applications.
+I built this project to explore sound sensing, digital input/output, and motor control, learning how sensors and microcontrollers can interact to create responsive autonomous systems.

+The robot can be tuned using the sensor’s sensitivity potentiometer to ignore background noise and respond reliably to hand claps, making it an interactive and fun way to practice real-world electronics and programming.

 ## Motivation
 I am interested in robotics and engineering.
 This project helped me improve my understanding of embedded systems, problem-solving, and hands-on design.